 No matter how great the preacher or how respected the source, do not take anything at face value.
 Study and test the claims made by others before you accept them as the truth.
 Tell your child to always try to find the meaning or substance behind what anyone says and not take anything for granted.

-Swami Vivekananda survived through poverty and trying times to become one of the greatest Indian leaders the world has ever seen.
-Share these lessons with your child to enable her to get a better perspective on life and success and how to become a person who is respected and admired by all.
+Swami Vivekananda survived through trying times to become one of the greatest youth icons the world has ever seen.
+Share these lessons with your child to enable her to get a better and wider perspective of life.
+Following Swami Vivekananda's teachings will lead your child towards becoming a better individual.